ddev/ddev/docs/drud_get_file.md

 ### Synopsis

-Downlload a file stored remotely in the Drud system to your local system.
+Download a file stored remotely in the Drud system to your local system.

 ```
 drud get file [/path/to/filename]